IF YOU WERE DECEIVED BY A SCHOOL, WE CAN HELP:

 - If you faced fraud or deception regarding a private loan, such as from a bank or from your school, you should alert the Consumer Financial Protection Bureau.

 - 21 states have student tuition recovery funds or guaranty funds, which are pots of money available to reimburse students in certain situations.
 Some states even cover the $ value of your lost GI Bill!
+It's worth applying to your state fund.
+Click here for more info.

 Got Loans?
 Help is available!